 Care for this plant is relatively uncomplicated.
 Well-grown specimens should be provided with loads of water, fertilizer, warmth, and light.
 These conditions closely imitate their natural habitat, which is the understory or transitional areas in subtropical climates.

 - Light: Provide bright indoor light, but not full midday sun.
 They are perfect for atriums or other areas that are flooded with bright, natural light.

 - Water: They need plenty of water in the summer months.
 They should never be allowed to dry out.
 Dry plants are more prone to leaf drop.
 In the winter months, assuming you plan to keep it that long, cut the water back and do not let the temperatures get below 55 F.

 - Fertilizer: Feed weekly with a weak liquid fertilizer that includes micronutrients and encourages blooming.
 These are relatively high feeders and will respond well to amply fertilization.

 - Soil: A light, fast-draining potting soil is perfect.
 You can use fortified soils.

-Repot annually or every other year, depending on their growth rate.
-If you're growing in a large pot, you can move them outside to the patio during the summer, where they will likely grow much quicker and fill up their pots faster.
-At the end of the season, cut the plant back (you can cut these back almost all the way to soil and they'll spring back), then move it to its winter home.
-In the spring, repot when the first flush of new growth emerges.
-If you keep it indoors all summer long, you should only have to repot every other year.
+Repot annually or every other year, depending on its growth rate.
+If you are growing in a large pot, you can move the plant outside to the patio during the summer, where it will likely grow much quicker and fill out the pot faster.
+At the end of the season, cut the plant back (you can cut the plant back almost all the way to soil, and it will spring back), then move it to its winter home.
+In the spring, repot it when the first flush of new growth emerges.
+If you keep it indoors all summer long, you should only have to repot it every other year.

-As a last note, there is some conflicting information out there about their temperature sensitivity.
-Personally, I have found that they are sensitive to temperature and will yellow or brown in temperatures below about 55˚F, especially in arid conditions.
-However, they will readily grow back as soon as the temperatures warm back up.
+- These plants are temperature sensitive.
+The plants will yellow or brown in temperatures below about 55 F, especially in arid conditions.
+However, they will readily grow back as soon as the temperatures increase.